• Details

 The Springs serves as home to the endangered Barton Springs Salamander, and is listed as a federally protected habitat.
 The pool is closed to the public from 9a-7p every Thursday to allow for the vigorous and methodical cleaning methods required to help maintain the pool area for wildlife and guests alike.
 Depths of the pool range from 0’ to 18' with surrounding grassy areas for patrons to lounge upon.
 Adjacent to the pool bathhouse is Splash!, an educational exhibit where patrons can learn about the history and biology of Barton Springs and the Edwards Aquifer which feeds it.

-No Reservation Required.
-Only open Tuesday, Friday, Saturday, Sunday 8 am - 10 pm.
-No entry pass needed from 9 pm - 10 pm on Tuesday, Friday, Saturday, Sunday.
-Swim at your own risk hours are daily from 5 AM - 8 AM and do not require entry pass.
-Entry passes are required for Barton Springs after 8 am on Tuesdays, Fridays, Saturdays, and Sundays.
-They can be purchased at PARD.flowbirdhub.com, on the Apple App store and Google play with the Pard ATXswims app, or in person at kiosks at either entrance of the facility.
+The pool is open everyday from 5 am - 10 pm, with the exception of Thursday from 9 am - 7 pm when the pool is closed for cleaning.
+Swim at your own risk hours are daily from 5 am - 8 am and 8 pm - 10 pm.
+The pool charges for admission tickets from Spring Break to October 31, at all other times admission is free.
+Tickets can be purchased at PARD.flowbirdhub.com, on the Apple App store and Google play with the Pard ATXswims app, or in person at kiosks at either entrance of the facility.

 View Map